crownstone/bluenet/docs/MESH_ACKED.md

 	}
 })
 ```
-When the reply is not NULL in the MeshMsgHandler::handleMsg function, a reply will be sent after the message has been handled.
+When the reply is not NULL in the `MeshMsgHandler::handleMsg` function, a reply will be sent after the message has been handled.
 The handler has to set the reply, this can be anything.
+The `reply` passed to `MeshMsgHandler::handleMsg` is initialized with type `CS_MESH_MODEL_TYPE_UNKNOWN` so that if no reply is set by the handler, no bogus mesh message will be sent.